 It’s that time of year again.
-Summer is just around the corner, and many of us will soon be celebrating by hanging out at a beach or pool, chasing kids with sunblock, and firing up the BBQ.
+Summer is here, and many of us will be celebrating by hanging out at a beach or pool, chasing kids with sunblock, and firing up the BBQ.

 Nothing says summer more than fun in the water, but as every parent knows, water safety is critical.
 As attentive as we may be to our kids, many of us don’t know (or could use a refresher) about what drowning really looks like.